The Real Estate Law Review: United Kingdom - England & Wales

 ix Energy efficiency

 The minimum energy efficiency standards (MEES) came into force in April 2018.
 Landlords are not able to grant new leases unless the property meets the required energy efficiency rating.
 The rating for a property is set out in its energy performance certificate.
 From April 2023 (and April 2020 in respect of domestic property), MEES will apply to all existing lettings.
 A property must have an energy efficiency rating of band E or better to meet the minimum standard.
+The minimum standard is expected to rise to band B or better by 2030.
+A significant amount of existing commercial stock does not currently meet this higher standard.
 If a property is substandard, the landlord must carry out energy efficiency improvement works unless one of the exemptions applies.
 Any relevant exemption must be registered and will normally last for five years.
 If the property is sold, the new landlord must register the exemption if it continues to apply.
-The main exemptions are:
+The main exemption is the seven-year payback exemption for commercial property, which applies where the cost of the relevant energy efficiency improvement cannot be recovered by way of energy savings over a seven-year period.

 x Mixed-use developments